mwarning/meshnet-lab/results/README.md

 - grid4 and line topologies (even more so with no traffic/latency limitations) are pathological
 - these three graphs took 55 hours to generate

-## Connectivity Test
+## Connectivity1 Test

-This is a pure theoretical and numerical test of the percolation theory.
+This is a pure numerical test of the percolation theory.
 Nodes are distributed randomly in an area and given increasing range.
 The connectivity (% of possible connections) is measured.

 ![image](laptop/connectivity1/connectivity1.png)
 ![image](laptop/connectivity1/connectivity1_sd.png)